cshannon3/flapp/README.md

-Flapp is an app building tool for Flutter.
+**Flapp is an app building tool for Flutter.**

-* Note
-!!
-This is still a work in progress
-!!
-Once I believe that the core code is stable I'll add !! publish this, but currently usage requires cloning this repo
+ This is still a work in progress.
+Once I believe that the core code is stable I'll publish this, but currently usage requires cloning this repo

-##Purpose
+#Purpose

 The goal of this project is to:
     1. Minimize the time required to go from idea to working app